Tamara Wilhite is a technical writer, industrial engineer, mother of two, and published sci-fi and horror author.

 Add in time travel, timeline rewrites, and weird tech, and you have the opportunity to demonstrate many theoretical paradoxes and challenge philosophical concepts.
-That’s the mother load the book “Rick and Morty and Philosophy” mines for wisdom and uses for examples of philosophical concepts and case studies.
+That’s the mother load the book mines for wisdom and uses for examples of philosophical concepts and case studies.

 The Strengths of Rick and Morty and Philosophy

-The very premise of the television show Rick and Morty provides opportunities to present various complex questions on the meaning of life, the purpose of life (if any), the impact of nihilism, what makes us who we are, and many more philosophical questions.
+The very premise of the television show provides opportunities to present various complex questions on the meaning of life, the purpose of life (if any), the impact of nihilism, what makes us who we are, and many more philosophical questions.

-For example, in one classic scene of the TV show, the sister Summer had a fight with her mother and wants to run away from life, a very real possibility given a grandfather who travels to alternate dimensions and has buried alternate versions of himself.
+For example, in one classic scene of the TV show, the sister Summer has a fight with her mother and wants to run away from life, a very real possibility given a grandfather who travels to alternate dimensions and has buried alternate versions of himself.
 Her brother Morty says, “Nobody exists on purpose.
 Nobody belongs anywhere.
 Everybody is going to die.
 Come watch TV.”
 Knowing that you have no purpose or deeper meaning can be painful, but you can choose to ignore that fact and enjoy life.
 Or you can create meaning through relationships and results.
 Whole books are written to explain this concept, and here it is stilled to a few sentences of dialogue.

 What is identity when you can visit other versions of yourself and your loved ones via a portal gun?
 How much of your identity is of your own choosing, and how much of it is determined by society and our relationships?
 What makes you psychologically you?
 Is it sharing certain experiences?
 Is the person whose timeline radically varied from yours at an early age really “you”?
-When your consciousness and emotional states are cloned into a new, very different body, who is it?
+Who is it when your consciousness and emotional states are cloned into a new, very different body?
 When the Brainalzyer is copying Rick’s mind into various versions of himself and other creatures, you’re forced to ask, “Is that really Rick, a version of him or something else?”
-In another chapter, you’re asked if an evil you is you, and what is ethical if the rules of another universe are different.
+In another chapter, you’re asked if an evil you is you and what is ethical if the rules of another universe are different.